MarciaBM/electron-react-spring/README.md

 ## Development Setup

 During development, you may work on front-end and backend separately with independent tools, such as using Visual Studio Code for front-end and IntelliJ for backend.
-Note that the front-end `vue` project has its own `package.json` so it can be built independently.
+Note that the front-end `react` project has its own `package.json` so it can be built independently.

 - To run backend, import the Maven project into your favorite Java IDE and launch from there.
 The embedded Tomcat server will be running on port `8080`.
-- To run front-end, run `npm run dev` in `vue` folder.
+- To run front-end, run `npm run dev` in `react` folder.
 Vite will run a server on port `9000` with hot reload.
 It is configured to proxy `actuator/health` and `api` URL to port `8080`.
 - To run the Electron part, run `npm run start` in root folder.
 The Electron app loads the home page at `http://localhost:9000`, therefore you should run both backend and front-end first.

 ## How it works

 The main idea is to use Electron as a browser, and the front-end and backend of the app work as a web app.
 It might not be a common design, but is helpful in some cases.

 The backend is a typical Spring Boot app, serving API to the front-end.
-The front-end is a typical Vue app, consuming API from the backend.
+The front-end is a typical React app, consuming API from the backend.

 ### Build process